Yuyao: Geography and climate

 Yuyao lies in a subtropical monsoon zone, rich in sunshine and rain fall, warm and humid, distinct in the four seasons.
 The mean annual sunshine is 2,061 hours and the annual rate of sunshine is 47%.
-The mean annual temperature is 16 degree Celsius and the coldest months perennially are January and February, the hottest are July and August.
+The mean annual temperature is 16 degrees Celsius, and the coldest months perennially are January and February, the hottest are July and August.
 The mean annual precipitation is around 1,300 millimeters and changes greatly from year to year.
 The hyetal distribution is also uneven during a year, and the rainfall centers on East Asian rainy season (梅雨) (aka bai-u rainy period) from April to June and typhoon period from July to December.

 Yuyao offers a wide variety of landscape from wide open ocean in Hangzhou Bay, rice fields in fertile plains to high spires in Siming Mountains.
 Yaojiang River originates in Siming Mountains in the south where the Ninth Fantasy world of Taoism is located.
 Yaojiang River goes through the county and extends eastward into East China Sea as well as Pacific Ocean.

 In 2021, Typhoon In-fa caused 951.0 mm of rainfall to fall in Yuyao.

 History

 Yuyao is well known for its rich heritage of civilization.
 The Neolithic Hemudu culture formed in Yuyao about 5,000 B.C. is one of the earliest sites of human civilization on earth.
 The material and ethical relics revealed large-scale rice plantation and other agricultural activities, hurdle style architecture, paddling and boating and respecting birds and sun.

-Yuyao also produced many famous scholars in the history, for example, Yan Zi-Ling in Han Dynasty, Yu Fan in Three Kingdoms Period, Yu Xi in Jin Dynasty, Yu Shinan in Sui Dynasty and Tang Dynasty, Wang Yangming, Zhu Shunshui and Huang Zongxi in Ming Dynasty.
+Yuyao also produced many famous scholars in history—for example, Yan Zi-Ling during the Han dynasty; Yu Fan during the Three Kingdoms period; Yu Xi during the Jin dynasty; Yu Shinan during the Sui and Tang dynasties; and Wang Yangming, Zhu Shunshui, and Huang Zongxi during the Ming dynasty.
 Wang Yangming and Huang Zongxi were ranked among China's top 10 ideologists.
-Yuyao was then named as “the Most Famous County”and “the Famous State on Literature”.
-During the Anti-Japanese War, Yuyao was one of China's 19 bases against Japanese invaders, and was the center of anti-Japanese bases of eastern Zhejiang province.
+Yuyao was then named as "the Most Famous County" and "the Famous State on Literature".
+During the Second Sino-Japanese War, Yuyao was one of China's 19 bases against the Japanese and was the center of anti-Japanese bases of eastern Zhejiang province.